 The range of the explained variance for change in market extension indicates that there is a fairly stable and identifiable influence from these factors on market extension.
+The low value clearly means that there are also several other factors, not included in the model, which play an important role in the development of export quotas.

-$^{^{10}}$ The sub-model path analysis of the LISREL package computes the 'squared multiple correlation for structural equations' which corresponds with the R^2 measure of regression analyses.
+&lt;sup>44 The sub-model path analysis of the LISREL package computes the 'squared multiple correlation for structural equations, which corresponds with the R measure of regression analyses.
 This is interpreted as explained variance of the endogenous measures.